11/7/2024

 Jake Robert

 Okay, that's helpful.
 And then been great to hear partners now influence close to 75% of deals.
-I think that's uptake from about two thirds last year.
-Could you talk about how what you're seeing on the partner source deals front and if they're actually starting to lead more of those deals through the funnel?
-Yeah,
+I think that's uptake from about two-thirds last year.
+Could you talk about what you're seeing on the partner source deals front and if they're actually starting to lead more of those deals through the funnel?

 speaker

-I'd say it's early.
-I think historically we've seen about a third of the partner deals were sourced by the partner in the first half of this year.
-That number was closer to half, not quite half of the first half.
+Yeah, I'd say it's early.
+I think historically we've seen about a third of the partner deals were sourced by the partner.
+In the first half of this year, that number was closer to half, not quite half of the first half.
 So we are seeing an increasing number of source deals.
-So I think, you know, again, talking about the maturation of the changes that Rick outlined with segmentation changes, partners and the go to market motions or sales plays that I think we're getting traction across the board.
+So I think You know, again, talking about the maturation of the changes that Rick outlined with segmentation changes, partners and the go to market motions or sales plays that I think we're getting traction across the board.
 Obviously, our goal is to make sure that partner source continues to increase and that partners become more of a flywheel and an accelerant for growth in the company.

 speaker